 Know who your main contact will be.
 Some builders supervise in person; others use superintendants or foremen to handle day-to-day operations.

-National Association of Home Builders.
+10. Do you belong to any type of professional building organization?
+Professional licensing often is a requirement for membership in a group such as the National Association of Home Builders.
 Members also are encouraged to attend continuing education program courses, and they often receive professional designations such as Certified Graduate Builder (CGB).
 Because licensing and membership in this type of organization is an indication of a builder's knowledge and reputability, you're likely to find a good builder through such an organization.

 Have you had a bad experience with a contractor?